DrAhmetYalcinkaya/IMatlas/README.md

-Immuno Metabolome Atlas
+The Immunometabolic Atlas
 ================

 ## Introduction

-This R package is part of our publication called “Immuno metabolome atlas”.
+This R package is part of our publication called “The Immunometabolic Atlas”.
 It is able to construct immune system-related protein-metabolite interaction networks.
 The package features an RShiny application, but also a set of tools for constructing graphs and identifying important biological processes.